Top Sports Trends of 2018 - by Sarah DarenFrom the Coach’s Clipboard Basketball Playbook

 Traditional advertisers are beginning to notice the popularity of professional video games, which has led to lucrative sponsorships from companies like Audi, Coca Cola, and Gillette.
 As attention to this new category of sport continues to grow, expect that eSports will enjoy even more prominence in the years to come.

-For more on the rise of eSports click here.
+See this for more on the rise of eSports.

 Continual Crack-Down on Performance Enhancing Substances